mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 Creating useful directories
 """""""""""""""""""""""""""

-One of the benefit of containers is that you'll be able to use them across different clusters.
+One of the benefits of containers is that you'll be able to use them across different clusters.
 However for each cluster the dataset and experiment folder location can be different.
 In order to be invariant to those locations, we will create some useful mount points inside the container: